loredanacirstea/articles/articles/GoldenGate_TrustlessBridging_Part2_TransactionReplay.md

     receiptdata.expectedValue
 );
 ```
 * **recover the sender address and account nonce from the signed transaction data and verify that the nonce is what we expect**.
 We are effectively synchronizing the account nonce from chain A, with chain B in order to protect from replaying the same transaction multiple times.
 This `nonce` can be kept per each account, per each chain we are synchronizing with.
-It is updated regardless of success/fail status of the transaction.
+It is updated regardless of the success/fail status of the transaction.
 ```solidity
 address sender = getTransactionSender(txdata, chainId);